exercism/problem-specifications/exercises/change/description.md

-Write a program that will correctly determine the fewest number of coins to be given to the user such that the sum of the coins' value would equal the correct amount of change.
+Correctly determine the fewest number of coins to be given to the user such that the sum of the coins' value would equal the correct amount of change.

 ## For example